ParadoxicalFlummox/REALM/README.md

 - **Vue.js + Gin + PostgreSQL** is a highly open, flexible, and modern stack.
 - Each layer is container-friendly and widely supported.
-- You have control over each part, with a welcoming learning curve and vibrant communities.

 ---